an image of the Gates Center atrium, with 7 people interacting with a large wall of touchscreen monitors next to a large sign that reads

 What factors are considered in the Application Review?

+As mentioned previously, the UW-Seattle Office of Admissions selects students for DTM admission into the Allen School, based on criteria developed in partnership with the Allen School.
 Applicants are evaluated based on both academic achievement and personal characteristics.
-The academic portion of the review is based on high school grades and the rigor of coursework.
-The personal portion is based on a log of extracurricular activities and the essays in the freshman application.
+The academic portion of the review is based on high school grades, strength of schedule including in the senior year, and the rigor of coursework.
+The personal portion is based on an activities log and the essays in the freshman application.
 Applicants are strongly encouraged to explain any academic inconsistencies or gaps in their activities section through the writing portions.
-It is not necessary to take computer programming in high school, or to have computer-related work experience.
+It is not necessary to take computer programming in high school, or to have computing-related work experience.
 However, if you have access to computing opportunities, we encourage you to take them!

 Second Choice Major